 What You Can Do to Help

 There have been several alarming reports in the media lately about out of control prescription misuse, whether about pain-killing opiates such as oxycodone and fentanyl or stimulants such as Ritalin, Adderall, and other ADHD medications.
 Last year (2016), alone, the Center for Disease Control estimates that 64,000 Americans died from drug overdoses (mostly opioid related).
+Drug addiction and substance abuse is becoming a big problem in the states, if you are addicted or know someone who needs help, please visit this article about http://firststepbh.com/blog/drug-addiction-ft-lauderdale-serious-issue/.
 This represents a sharp spike in deaths from overdoses in comparison to previous years since 2000.
 Hearing that the number of deaths on American soil stemming from prescription opioid overdose has exceeded the number of fatalities in recent wars, leaves many of us in a state of numbed helplessness.
 Given the above, President Donald Trump, proclaimed at the end of October that we are in a ‘Public Health Emergency’ with the opioid crisis.

 Simultaneously, we are in a precarious predicament in our Naperville community where prescription opioid use is an undeniable risk factor for heroin use.
 Latest statistics show that 75% of heroin abusers started prescription opiates before their heroin use.
 Yet, we are faced with circumstances where medical professionals continue to prescribe opiates, often in an ongoing manner.